A guest post on Health, Home, Happy

 Slowly increase your dose by one capsule per day until you start to feel a warming sensation when you take it.
 Then back down by one capsule and that is your dose.
-So for instance, if you felt a warming sensation at 4 capsules, then your dose would be 3, until you start to feel a warming sensation at 3 and you can continue to reduce your dose as your body indicates less of a need.
-Recommended brands for adults and older children are Pure Encapsulations, Thorne Research, & Twin Labs.
+So for instance, if you felt a warming sensation at 4 capsules, then your dose would be 3 until you start to feel a warming sensation at 3 and you can continue to reduce your dose as your body indicates less of a need.
+Recommended brands for adults and older children are Biotics Betaine Plus HP, Biotics Hydro-zyme, Pure Encapsulations, Thorne Research, & Twin Labs.

 Note: Some people need a LOT at first.
-I myself worked up to 4,900mg at a meal!
-Biotics Betaine HP Plus was cost effective in this regard.
+I myself worked up to 4,900mg for a meal!
+Biotics Betaine HP Plus was cost-effective in this regard.
 I was able to steadily reduce to the point of only needing HCl occasionally.

 What about children?
-For children I recommend using cabbage juice, fermented cabbage juice, or a small helping of fresh cabbage at the beginning of the meal or 10-15 minutes before the meal.
+For small children, I recommend using cabbage juice, fermented cabbage juice, or a small helping of fresh cabbage at the beginning of the meal or 10-15 minutes before the meal.
 Cabbage has the ability to stimulate stomach acid production and works nicely in both children and adults.
-In some cases, in children, particularly those suffering with reflux and excessive burping, I recommend supplementing a stomach acid booster.
+In some cases, in children, particularly those suffering from reflux and excessive burping, I recommend supplementing a stomach acid booster.
 Betaine HCl, without pepsin, is a better choice for children.
-Two brands with low or no pepsin are Biotics Hydrozyme or Premier Labs
+Two brands with low or no pepsin are Biotics Hydrozyme or Premier Labs.

 3. Urban Moonshine Digestive Bitters